wangyimosquito/SFU-cmpt733-Programming-For-Big-Data/README.md

 ## Assignment6
 + Used Pytorch to build a one-hidden-layer network for rectangle detection.
 + Used Pytorch pretrained models (resnet18, vgg16, alexnet) for image classifictaion.

+## Assignmnet7
++ Used Graph-tools to perform different graph-related manipulations like draw graphs, shortest-link distribution, centrality-calculation.